 In early 2009, leadership began to sense that SOMA was becoming more than a Bible Study.
 People were beginning to call SOMA their church.
 That August, after praying and fasting together, SOMA Leadership decided to move from Sunday nights to Sunday mornings and become SomaChurch.
 There was an immediate influx of families with children.
 The following February, SomaChurch moved to The Discovery Science Place Annex Building where there was more space to worship together and to facilitate the growing number of children.

 SOMA spent three years at the The Discovery Science Place.
 These were three amazing years of spiritual and numeric growth.
 After a management change, The Discovery Science Place shifted the direction of their organization and the usage of their facilities.
 SOMA had to find a new home.
-God sovereignly connected Pastor Tony and Pastor Joe Canal of Tyler Christian Fellowship and a wonderful relationship began.
-SOMA currently meets on Saturday nights at Tyler Christian Fellowship with more room than ever to minister to the whole family.
+God sovereignly connected Pastor Tony and Pastor Joe Canal of Tyler Christian Fellowship (TCF) and a wonderful relationship began.
+For five years, SOMA met on Saturday nights at Tyler Christian Fellowship with more room than ever to minister to the whole family.

 The faithfulness of God has been evident throughout the journey of this church and we trust that He will continue to be faithful in the future.
 Our prayer is that you will also find family at SomaChurch who will walk beside you as you pursue living a life worthy of the calling.